T-racey/100-days-of-code/log.md

 It was great to see a page respond to a DOM event! :tada:

 However, I was alarmed that I had managed to so easily forget CSS and HTML from a few months ago.
 Quickly picked it up again though. :high_brightness:

+### Day 21: March 21st 2023
+**Today's Progress:**

+I kicked the day off before class with a couple of CodeWar challenges - I could complete a couple of the easier questions and I'm obviously a keen beaver!
+I then moved on to a 'Wolf in Sheep's Clothing' with my team and I struggled with this.
+The highs and lows of this journey!
+I'm sure I'll get it next time.

+We then had a talk from a previous Bootcamper Piper Bates who is now successfully employed as a Software Engineer.
+She gave us a great insight into her journey and the importance of networking and building a strong network of contacts.

+We were then introduced to Event Listeners and we experimented with various events and how to use them to change the DOM.

+We were told that this is our plaYground and we can do whatever we want with it.
+We had fun playing with colours, fonts and sizes.

+We then revisited our Rock, Paper, Scissors game and we were encouraged to work with Github CoPilot to help us with our code.
+I was impressed with the suggestions it made and I'm looking forward to using it more.
+We were also encouraged to explore Chat GPT and I was impressed with the suggestions it made when it was working, but I think we overloaded it with multiple requests and it stopped working.

+I'm frustrated that I  can't produce every aspect of the game that I want and that i can't make it look pretty although I'm sure that will come with time and practice.

+I hope that I look back at this in a couple of weeks and appreciate how far I have come.

+**Thoughts:**

+It was great to work with the team today cloning, pushing and pulling our work thrugh Github.
+I'm looking forward to using this more.